duncan/dev/public/deutschland/ordnung/myth-of-german-order.md

 emoji: 🤦
 date: 2021-01-19T12:00
 type: link
 description: Germany isn’t nearly as orderly as its international reputation suggests.
+In fact, it’s actually kind of chaotic in my experience here.
 ---

 One of the most surprising things I found after moving to Germany was that it’s not nearly as orderly as its international reputation suggests.
 [Maurice Frank digs into the myth of German order at Berliner Zeitung][link]: